Safety Glasses and Goggles Selection Guide: Complete Eye Protection Standards

 You can select eyewear with anti-fog coating, which can be either hydrophobic so that water beads up and rolls off, or hydrophilic, which absorbs the condensation.

-Safety managers often struggle to know what kind of personal protective equipment to choose that meets the OSHA standard for eye and face protection.
-And even if the eyewear is in compliance, often it does not get used because of fit and comfort issues—leading to thousands of people blinded each year from work-related eye injuries.
+Safety managers often struggle to know what kind of eye and face protection to choose that meets the Occupational Safety and Health Administration (OSHA) standard.
+And even if the eyewear is compliant, often it does not get used because of fit and comfort issues—leading to thousands of people blinded each year from work-related eye injuries.

 OSHA 29 CFR 1910.133 says: “The employer shall ensure that each affected employee uses appropriate eye or face protection when exposed to eye or face hazards from flying particles, molten metal, liquid chemicals, acids or caustic liquids, chemical gases or vapors, or potentially injurious light radiation.”

-The rule also states the eyewear must include side protection when there is a hazard from flying objects, and prescription lenses must be either incorporated in the eyewear itself, or be able to fit underneath the protective lenses.
+The rule also states that the eyewear must include side protection when there is a hazard from flying objects, and prescription lenses must be either incorporated in the eyewear itself, or be able to fit underneath the protective lenses.

+The ANSI standard specifies multiple tests, including two impact tests, to determine the quality of any protective eyewear product.
 In the U.S., manufacturers perform their own testing and mark each model showing that it endorses the corresponding ANSI standard.

 A good fit is a prerequisite for getting employees to use and keep their eyewear on.

-Plant managers often look for a single eyewear style that fits all the employees in order to minimize the number of pairs needed to keep in stock.
+Plant managers often look for a single eyewear style that fits all the employees to minimize the number of pairs needed to keep in stock.
 One solution is flexible styles with adjustable temples and nosepieces that can be fit to almost any face.

 In addition to fit and comfort, the style of the eyewear also contributes to whether it gets worn or not—even in industrial settings.

-A third option is a style of eyewear that people can wear over their existing prescription eyeglasses, which also has the benefit of protecting the prescription lens from scratches.
+Another option is a style of eyewear that people can wear over their existing prescription eyeglasses, which also has the benefit of protecting the prescription lens from scratches.

-If a pair of safety glasses or goggles fogs up, when walking out of a cold freezer into a room-temperature environment, for example, the employee is effectively blinded for the time it takes the fog to clear.
+If a pair of safety glasses or goggles fogs up—when walking out of a cold freezer into a room-temperature environment, for example—the employee is effectively blinded for the time it takes the fog to clear.
 But if the employee takes off the safety glasses during that time, he or she becomes vulnerable to an eye injury.

 One solution is to select eyewear with anti-fog coating, which can be either hydrophobic so that water beads up and rolls off, or hydrophilic, which absorbs the condensation.